 Corner of Pall Mall and View Street, Bendigo (near the Fountain)

-Every Wednesday, around Australia.
-A nationwide phone marathon to tell politicans that Australians want a complete Amnesty for all the asylum Seekers on Manus Island and Nauru.
+Nationwide phone marathon: Every Wednesday.
+A nationwide phone marathon to tell politicians that Australians want a complete amnesty for all the asylum seekers on Manus Island and Nauru.
 Call or email your local MP and the Senators for your state, between 9:00 am and 5:00 pm.